CImrie/tailwind-application/content/cover-letter.md

 I was the sort of teenager that (somehow) balanced an active social life with daily visits to the local library so that I could use the internet to learn programming.
 I would learn and build my own computer from parts, and I would mod strategy games like "Command & Conquer" or "Supreme Commander" with my own 3D models in Blender for fun.

 If there is one thing that drives me in my life, it's "mastery through learning".
-I love learning literally anything from engineering, product, design, DIY, physics, business, psychology, philosophy all the way through to digital sales tax laws.
+I love learning anything and everything - from engineering, product, design, DIY, physics, business, psychology, philosophy all the way through to digital sales tax laws.
 The one theme that binds it all is that I love personal growth and mastering new skills.
 I try to be a better version of myself every day, and my hobbies outside of family include my own bootstrapped SaaS products, reading, meditation, and going to the gym.

 ## My Work